iAdvize > Blog > customer service >

 However, this approach produces mixed results, since rules-based bots have limited utility and can't answer the full range of potential visitor questions.
 Also, today's customer service environment is complex, with people reaching out for assistance across multiple channels, including messaging and social media.

 With an advanced conversational AI, brands can deploy a multi-channel approach and extend their reach.
-Today's most sophisticated solutions allow brands to implement AI across varied channels — including SMS, Facebook Messenger, and WhatsApp.
+Today's most sophisticated solutions allow brands to implement AI across varied channels — including SMS, Facebook Messenger, and WhatsApp — as part of an omnichannel e-commerce strategy.
 This provides a unified experience for shoppers and customers across the channels they prefer, while allowing brands to field more inquiries and deliver high-level service.

 Given that 5+ billion people use SMS, 2+ billion people use WhatsApp, and 2.9 billion people use Facebook monthly, brands can reach far more people through a multi-channel conversational AI than they could on their website alone.
 After embedding AI into those most-used channels, brands can look towards further expansion to others, like Twitter and Apple Business chat.